La Crosse, Wisconsin: Public transit

 Public transit in La Crosse began with the opening of a horse-drawn streetcar line in 1878.
 Over time, more streetcar lines were added, and by 1893, all streetcars had been electrified.
 Beginning in the early 20th century, however, increasing car ownership led to a decline of the privately run streetcar system.
 As a result, buses began to replace streetcars throughout the city.
 By November 1945, the last streetcar line closed.
 The City of La Crosse took over operations of the buses in the 1970s from the Mississippi Valley Public Service Company, as the buses could no longer be operated profitably.

 In 1945, in the first timetable after streetcar service had ended, there were four bus routes.
 The earliest bus left at 5:40 am and the last bus returned at 1:00 am.
 Buses ran at a 10 to 15-minute headway throughout the day.
 In total, the buses provided 1519.95 hours of service per week.
 Today, in 2021, the MTU provides only 1141.6 hours of service per week, a decline of 24.89%.

-The City of La Crosse's MTU bus service with routes reaching out to the suburbs served over one million users in 2007.
+The La Crosse Municipal Transit Utility bus service, with routes reaching out to the suburbs, served over one million users in 2007.
 As of 2021, the MTU operates 11 routes with the earliest buses beginning their routes at 5:12 am and running until 10:40 pm at the latest.

 In addition to the MTU, a regional bus service, Scenic Mississippi Regional Transit, provides service to Prairie du Chien, Viroqua, Tomah, and points in-between.
 The service has four routes, which only run on weekdays.

+Railroads

+The first rail line to reach La Crosse arrived in 1858 from Milwaukee constructed by the Milwaukee & La Crosse Railroad.
+This later became the main line of the Milwaukee Road.
+After the Milwaukee Road went bankrupt it became part of the Soo Line Railroad in 1985 and later came under the control of Canadian Pacific Railway.
+This line provides the track on which the La Crosse Amtrak station is located, served daily by the Empire Builder between Chicago and Seattle or Portland.
+In May 2024, the station added a daily round-trip on the new Borealis train between Chicago and St. Paul.